matsen/ai-at-hhmi/expanded/experimental-design-750-words.md

 DASMs (Deep Amino acid Selection Models) separate nucleotide mutation from protein selection in evolution, allowing us to better model evolutionary processes.
 DASMs are trained using a precomputed mutation model (green box, Figure 1a), fitting the DASM selection model (purple box) with the objective of predicting the child sequence in parent-child sequence pairs in phylogenetic trees.
-DASM training is a joint optimization between the selection model and the branch length t separating each parent-child sequence pair.

 ## Improving DASMs for antibodies

 We will first build on our successes building antibody selection models by scaling up and modernizing our architectures.

-We will also develop implicit antigen-specific models by leveraging clonal family structure.
+We will also develop _implicit_ antigen-specific models by leveraging clonal family structure.
 Clonal families are collections of antibody sequences that descend from a common ancestor created by VDJ recombination.
 Sequences differ from this ancestor through the mutation and selection processes that form affinity maturation.
 It is very rare that an antibody will change binding target in the course of affinity maturation.
 Thus, although we do not know what antigen is bound by a given clonal family, we can assume that all sequences in it bind the same antigen.

 We can leverage this hidden antigen label for each clonal family by expanding our model to include information from the rest of the clonal family.
 We are currently trialing this idea by doing limited fine-tuning for small clonal families to see if prediction is improved.